 David Hahn is a conductor, baritone, and educator, currently pursuing the Doctor of Musical Arts degree in Choral Conducting at the University of Michigan School of Music, Theatre & Dance.
-In the fall of 2019, Mr. Hahn was appointed Artistic Director of the Novi Choralaires, Director of Music Ministries at Bethlehem United Church of Christ, and Assistant Conductor of the Michigan Youth Chamber Singers and the internationally acclaimed University of Michigan Men’s Glee Club.
+In the fall of 2019, Mr. Hahn was appointed Director of Music Ministries at Bethlehem United Church of Christ, Assistant Conductor of the Michigan Youth Chamber Singers, and Assistant Conductor of the internationally acclaimed University of Michigan Men’s Glee Club.

 From 2016-2019, Mr. Hahn resided in Buffalo, NY where he was Artistic Director and Conductor of the Orchard Park Chorale and Director of Choral Music at Nichols School where he directed the Concert Choir, Honors Vocal Ensemble, and taught courses in voice, electronic music composition, and music appreciation.
 While at Nichols, Mr. Hahn grew the choral program over 85%, created and directed the Nichols Choral Festival, led his students in a performance at the BPO, and increased the fundamental musical literacy of his students by completely redesigning the Freshman Survey of Music course and championing innovative courses such as Vocal Technique, Electronic Music Composition/Songwriting, and Musical Archetypes in Contemporary Art, Film, Music, and Culture.
 Mr. Hahn also curated guest artist residencies where several notable choral leaders were invited to campus to do workshops with his students.